 But how do you evaluate the many cyber security degree options to determine which ones might be ideal for you?
 Here are nine tips and strategies for identifying and choosing from among the best cyber security schools and programs.

-Vetting Online Cyber Security Degree Programs
+1. On-Campus vs. Online Cyber Security Degree Programs

 Reputation matters.
-Yet, when it comes to choosing where you will obtain your master’s, the criteria you used for your undergrad doesn’t necessarily apply.
+Yet, when it comes to choosing where you will obtain your master’s, the criteria you used for your undergrad degree doesn’t necessarily apply.
 While you want to make sure you get your online degree from a university of the highest quality and caliber, it’s not the overall school reputation that matters so much as the school’s reputation in your field of study.
 In other words, the department and program reputation matters more than the school’s reputation.
-For cyber security, the top schools aren’t the traditional Ivy League institutions you might think of.
+For cyber security, the top schools are not the traditional Ivy League institutions you might think of.

 - If you are currently working in a related field, talk to co-workers, managers and peers to get recommendations.

 - Research ranking reports such as the U.S. News and World Report.

 - Use LinkedIn to reach out to former students of various programs and ask them for their feedback.
 Some colleges will also provide you with this information if you ask.